Generic filters

 Peer Recovery Specialist

-Cindy Kimmons (she/her) is a Registered Peer Recovery Specialist and Forensic Peer Support Trainer.
-She has been peering for 3 years.
-She holds a bachelor’s degree from Old Dominion University with a certificate in Addictions and Prevention.
+Cindy (she/her) is a Registered Peer Recovery Specialist and Forensic Peer Support Trainer.
+She has been peering for over 3 years.
+She holds a Bachelor’s Degree from Old Dominion University with a certificate in Addictions and Prevention.
 Cindy is passionate about sharing her experiences with others to bring about hope through Peer Recovery Services and likes to refer to herself as a ‘broker of hope”.
 Cindy is also a professional dog trainer and has volunteered her talents at the VBSPCA to increase the likelihood that a dog will be adopted.

 Heather Arnett, EDS, LPC, LSATP, CSAC

-Heather serves as the lead outpatient clinician at The Up Center in Suffolk.
-She is a Licensed Professional Counselor, Licensed Substance Abuse Treatment Practitioner, and Certified Substance Abuse Counselor.
+Heather (she/her) is a Licensed Professional Counselor, Licensed Substance Abuse Treatment Practitioner, and Certified Substance Abuse Counselor.
 Heather graduated from Old Dominion University with a Master’s Degree in School Counseling (1994) and Educational Specialist degree in Mental Health Counseling (2015).
-After an 18-year career as a school counselor, Heather became a Licensed Professional Counselor to expand her clinical mental health services to adults, children, and families.
-She specializes in substance use recovery, trauma, grief, depression, anxiety, and autism and is a Navy veteran, Navy wife, and Navy mom.
+After an 18 year career as a school counselor, Heather became an LPC to expand her clinical mental health services to adults, children, and families.
+She specializes in substance use recovery, trauma, grief, depression, anxiety, and Autism Spectrum Disorder, and is a Navy veteran, Navy wife, and Navy mom.
+Heather also supervises residents working towards their LPC and sees clients via telehealth only.

 Hunter Staylor, MSW, Supervisee in Social Work